hungdev/react-cee-form/README.md

 # React Cee Form
-Inspired by react hook form and props name and rewritten in a simple way.
+Inspired by react hook form and their props name and rewritten in a simple way.

 It can be used for both React Native and ReactJs.